Warriors vs Timberwolves Prediction — AI Finds CAN'T MISS NBA Lines & Props (May 14)

 Golden State vs. Minnesota Prediction (AI)

-Remi, our AI sports genius, has been pouring over exorbitant amounts of data from every past game between the Warriors and Timberwolves and using recursive machine learning and industry leading AI to boil down the data to a single cover probability.
+Remi, our AI sports wizard, has been pouring over mountains of data from every angle between the Warriors and Timberwolves and using recursive machine learning and cutting-edge AI to examine the data to a single cover probability.

-Remi has been most fixated on the growing factor emotional bettors often put on player performance factors between a Warriors team going up against a possibly rested Timberwolves team.
-We’ve found the true game analytics might reflect a strong lean against one Vegas line specifically.
+Oddly enough, we’ve seen the AI has been most focused on the linear correlation of weight knucklehead sportsbettors often put on player performance factors between a Warriors team going up against a possibly healthy Timberwolves team.
+Trends look to say the true game analytics might reflect a strong lean against one Vegas line specifically.

 Unlock this in-depth AI prediction and all of our NBA AI picks for FREE now.